 Providing Depth To Your Characters

 The one critical thing to remember is that neither one of us is only one thing or another.
 We all have things we are extroverted about (like cursing out loud at a soccer game) and things we are introverted about (like asking a stranger a question).
 So, by asking different questions that target different aspects of life, we get an insight into that character’s deepest thoughts.
-The test is, therefore, conducted through a series of questions, and depending on the answers you get allocated a letter of each of the above traits.
+Therefore, the test is conducted through a series of questions, and depending on the answers, you get allocated a letter of each of the above traits.

 So, for example, INFP = Introverted, Intuitive, Feeling, Perceiving.

 Obviously, you have 4 x 4 dimensions, which result in 16 possible combinations.